 At Harrison Primary our PSHCE curriculum further enhances our Rights Respecting ethos and culture by giving our children the knowledge, skills and understanding they need to become confident, healthy and independent global citizens with a clear understanding of the importance of well-being, both physical and emotional.

 The United Nations Convention on the Rights of the Child is at the heart of our school.
-Through many vehicles – PSHCE lessons and experiences, Rights Respecting education, collective worship, Philosophy for Children, ‘Children as Decision Makers’ Teams (School Council, Green Team, Peer Mentors, Compu stars, Library Stars, Radio Stars) our children experience and explore democracy, RRR and develop respect and tolerance of those of different faiths, beliefs and opinions.
+Through many vehicles – PSHCE lessons and experiences, Rights Respecting education, assemblies, Philosophy for Children, ‘Children as Decision Makers’ Teams (School Council, Green Team, Peer Mentors, Compu stars, Library Stars, Radio Stars) our children experience and explore democracy, RRR and develop respect and tolerance of those of different faiths, beliefs and opinions.

 We recognise the value of our community in developing the children’s knowledge, skills and understanding of PSHCE and plan opportunities for the children to meet with and question various members of our community e.g from the fire service, local community Police force, the post office, past pupils of Harrison Primary, Hearing Dog association.